learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q28.** A form has a custom-styled checkbox built from a `<div>`.
+**Q.** A form has a custom-styled checkbox built from a `<div>`.
 A screen reader user cannot determine the checkbox state or interact with it.
 What is the minimum change to make it accessible without replacing the `<div>`?

 - A) Add `class="checkbox"` to the `<div>`.
 - B) Add `role="checkbox"`, `aria-checked="false"`, and `tabindex="0"` to the `<div>`, then toggle `aria-checked` on interaction.